Rose Kigwana (she/her)

-Matt has worked to support marginalised people for nineteen years, working with refugees/asylum seekers, on housing estates and in community development, as well as helping to establish Acton Arts Forum and the W3 Gallery in West London.
-He has also published twenty short stories in literary journals and anthologies, and his book is available here.
+Matt has worked to support marginalised people for twenty years, working with refugees/asylum seekers, on housing estates and in community development, as well as supporting over 100 community organisations.
+He has published over twenty short stories in literary journals and anthologies, and his book is available here.

 Christian has worked in the charity sector for the past 20 years as a freelance finance worker.
 He works with a wide range of voluntary organisations ranging from support for the underprivileged, women’s advocacy groups, alternative health providers or third world projects.